 Factory Production Control (FCP)

-The product may be approved for use in construction based on a harmonised technical specification (hEN) or the European Technical Assessment (ETA), which allow the affix of the CE mark.
+The product may be approved for use in construction based on a harmonized technical specification (hEN) or the European Technical Assessment (ETA), which allows affixing the CE mark.
 Furthermore, according to the EN 1090-1 standard, it is also necessary to perform an initial type test following point 6.2 of the specification.
-Therefore, solar panels must undergo the Factory Production Control (FCP) concerning production in a factory in accordance with the relevant harmonised technical specifications.
+Therefore, solar panels must undergo the Factory Production Control (FCP) concerning production in a factory in accordance with the relevant harmonized technical specifications.

 The FCP certificate is issued only on the basis of the 2+ conformity assessment system.
 It allows the plant to manufacture products of specific execution classes, to mark the goods with the CE mark, and issue a Declaration of Performance (DoP).